Y0Coss/docs-fork/pages/hosted_private_cloud/nutanix_on_ovhcloud/33-add-node/guide.en-gb.md

 ---
 title: "Add or Remove Nodes in a Nutanix Cluster (Scale In/Out)"
-excerpt: 'Scale your Nutanix cluster on OVHcloud by adding or removing nodes via the Control Panel'
+excerpt: 'Scale your Nutanix on OVHcloud cluster by adding or removing nodes via the Control Panel or the API'
-hidden: true
 updated: 2025-05-22
 ---